-Please explain the new/changed service/policy/project

-The potential service changes could have the following impacts:

-- 12 Children and their families will not return to receiving their overnight respite from Firvale. - No future families will receive their overnight respite from Firvale. - Families will receive alternative services which could include respite purchased from external providers, the offer of a Direct Payment or Personal Budget, the use of Specialist Respite Care with foster carers, the use of technology in the home and the community or care support provided in the home or the community. - Some families may have to travel further to access their alternative services. - Families who are current users of Firvale may have to experience a period of adjustment as they become familiar with their new services. - Children and their families' may benefit from increasingly modern and efficient services, enabled through further use of technology and, where appropriate, delivered within their own homes. - Children and their families may have greater flexibility and choice in terms of the services available to support them. - Children and families many find that the services they need are delivered in different locations, by different organisations and in different ways. - External service providers would share greater accountability for supporting children and their families, with commissioning increasingly focussed on achieving outcomes and supporting the development of independence skills. - The way in which services are paid for may change if voluntary and community organisations are commissioned directly by families as a result of an increase in personal budgets.
+Please explain the new/changed service/policy/project The potential service changes could have the following impacts: 12 Children and their families will not return to receiving their overnight respite from Firvale.
+No future families will receive their overnight respite from Firvale.
+Families will receive alternative services which could include respite purchased from external providers, the offer of a Direct Payment or Personal Budget, the use of Specialist Respite Care with foster carers, the use of technology in the home and the community or care support provided in the home or the community.
+Some families may have to travel further to access their alternative services.
+Families who are current users of Firvale may have to experience a period of adjustment as they become familiar with their new services.
+Children and their families' may benefit from increasingly modern and efficient services, enabled through further use of technology and, where appropriate, delivered within their own homes.
+Children and their families may find that the services they need are delivered in different locations, by different organisations and in different ways.
+External service providers would share greater accountability for supporting children and their families, with commissioning increasingly focussed on achieving outcomes and supporting the development of independence skills.
+The way in which services are paid for may change if voluntary and community organisations are commissioned directly by families as a result of an increase in personal budgets.
+Please note: • the County Council would continue to meet its statutory requirements These are examples of potential impacts; specific impacts will depend upon the options considered and agreed.

-Please note:

-• the County Council would continue to meet its statutory requirements

-These are examples of potential impacts; specific impacts will depend upon the options considered and agreed.